Architects, Engineers & Specifiers

 Architects Choose Trex for Height Adaptation

 One of the best reasons architects include Trex Fencing in plans is its ability to adapt to various heights.
-From 2′ tall wall toppers to 12′ tall sound barriers, Trex Fencing is used in commercial applications to get the exact height needed.
+From 2′ tall wall toppers to 12′ tal barriers, Trex Fencing is used in commercial applications to get the exact height needed.
 Trex fences are not made from pre-built panels, which provides a huge advantage when the fence has be adapted to fit a particular space, or needs to be shortened or heightened.
 While six ft. tall is the most common height for a fence, commercial projects often require eight ft. tall fences for perimeters or 10 ft. tall fence for HVAC equipment.
 Where necessary, steel post inserts and aluminum bottom rails give the Trex fence better rigidity and durability than other materials.

 Fence Systems vs. General Design